Sonning: Geography

-The parish of Sonning originally included Charvil, Woodley and Earley and, before the formation of civil parishes in 1866, was a cross-county-boundary parish containing Sonning Eye, Dunsden Green and Playhatch in Oxfordshire as well.
-It is now much smaller and triangular shaped.
-The ecclesiastical parish of Sonning continues to include Sonning, Charvil and Sonning Eye.
-The northwestern boundary is formed by the River Thames before passing through the middle of the Thames Valley Park.
+The north-western boundary is formed by the River Thames before passing through the middle of the Thames Valley Park.
 The southern border follows the railway line.
-The northeastern boundary travels over Charvil Hill and follows the edge of the housing at Charvil itself until it reaches the confluence of St Patrick's Stream with the Thames, near St Patrick's Bridge.
-The northern corner of the parish consists of very low-lying land adjoining the River.
+The north-eastern boundary travels over Charvil Hill and follows the edge of the housing at Charvil itself until it reaches the confluence of St Patrick's Stream with the Thames, near St Patrick's Bridge.
+The northern corner of the parish consists of very low-lying land adjoining the river.